miriamkw/GluPredKit/README.md

 ----
 ### Regular users: Install using pip
 Open your terminal and go to an empty folder in your command line.
+Note that all the data storage, trained models and results will be stored in this folder.

 Creating a virtual environment is optional, but recommended.
-Note that all the data storage, trained models and results will be stored in this folder.
+Create a virtual environment with the command `python3 -m venv glupredkit_venv`, and activate it with `python3 -m venv bgp-evaluation`.

 To set up the CLI, simply run the following command:

 ```